vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

 the same networking functionality but without requiring Istio users to enable elevated privileges.

-![istio-init vs istio-cni IPTABLES rules configuration ](/images/guides/kubernetes/service-routing/diagrams/istio-cniandnoncni.png)
+![istio-init vs istio-cni IPtables rules configuration ](/images/guides/kubernetes/service-routing/diagrams/istio-cniandnoncni.png)

-The istio-cni is installed as daemonset in the kube-system namespace.
-The rationale behind using kube-system namespace over istio-system is that istio-cni does not support mutiltenancy and in the event that multiple control planes are running (this is not possible at the moment) in a single Kubernetes cluster, there is no confusion as to which Istio control namespace, istio-cni is running.
+The istio-cni is installed as a DaemonSet in the kube-system namespace.
+The rationale behind using kube-system namespace over istio-system is that istio-cni does not support multitenancy and in the event that multiple control planes are running (this is not possible at the moment) in a single Kubernetes cluster, there is no confusion as to which Istio control namespace, istio-cni is running.
 The istio-cni namespace is configurable using components.cni.namespace parameter